 enter into, extend or renew long term agreements beyond three years.

-to ensure that all policies of Company are approved by and comply with and aligned with those of the Shareholder.
+to ensure that all policies of the Company are approved by and comply with and aligned with those of the Shareholder.

-On an annual basis on or before the end of second month after the financial year end, the Board undertakes to review and evaluate its performance as a collective, the performance of the chairperson, the performance of the individual Directors, the performance of Board Committees and the performance of the CEO.
+On an annual basis, on or before the end of the second month after the financial year end, the Board undertakes to review and evaluate its performance as a collective, the performance of the chairperson, the performance of the individual Directors, the performance of Board Committees and the performance of the CEO.
 Such evaluation shall include but not limited to the performance of the individual office bearers in terms of, amongst others, the following:

 the overall annual performance of the Company;